mohit834/3-column-preview-card/README.md

 ### What I learned

-Understanding bootstrap components a little more and hoe to use them in a better way.
+Understanding bootstrap components a little more and how to use them in a better way.